Zodiac

 Zodiac CH 601 XL aircraft was redesigned for the Light Sport Aircraft category in 2004.
 The

-series incorporates many changes that were made to the 601 series in Europe
+Zodiac CH 650 B is different than the XL.
+The 650 B incorporates many changes that were made to the 601 series in Europe

 The Most noticeable difference is the canopy and rudder.
 Other changes